Soccer-Euro-Germany want to dazzle all the way to title

 as possible.
 Our game has become more modern," said captain

-Philipp Lahm, at 28 one of the oldest in a team that also
+Philipp Lahm, at 28 one of the oldest in the team.
+"Of course,

 Defensively, Germany have more options than ever with